Blackheath railway station, New South Wales: Further information

 Also see separate listing for Blackheath Railway Station – Shops (266 Great Western Highway).
 The Relay Hut is not considered to be of significance and has been excluded from the listing.
 The nearby railway residence is in private ownership and is not part of this listing.
 Constructed in c.
 1890s the Station Master's residence is a type 5 standard railway residence (officially known as the "J1" or 'K1').
 It is of brick construction with two corrugated metal hipped roofs over the main structure and the projecting bay presenting an asymmetrical facade with a side verandah featuring hipped awning supported on turned timber posts.
 Fenestration includes narrow tall sash windows with segmental arch lintels.

 Transport links

-Blue Mountains Transit operates two routes via Blackheath station:
+Blue Mountains Transit operates two bus routes via Blackheath station, under contract to Transport for NSW: